113ll3/Ibmclouddocscli/idt/commands.md

 You can deploy an application as a Cloud Foundry application or as a container.

-To deploy as a Cloud Foundry application to {{site.data.keyword.Bluemix}}, a `manifest.yml` file must be present in your project's root directory.
+Before deploying as a Cloud Foundry application to {{site.data.keyword.Bluemix}}, a `manifest.yml` file must be present in your application's root directory.

-To deploy an application as a container, you must locally install [Kubernetes](https://kubernetes.io/) and [Helm](https://github.com/kubernetes/helm).
+Before deploying an application as a container, you must locally install [Kubernetes](https://kubernetes.io/) and [Helm](https://github.com/kubernetes/helm).
 Be sure that the Helm client version is not newer than the Helm server version.
 You can find both of these by running `helm version`.
 We recommend using v2.4.2 for the client version.

-In the `cli-config.yml`, you can choose to define the location of a Helm chart in the `chart-path` property, set the `deploy-target` element to `container`, and configure the `deploy-image-target` as shown in the example.
-The `deploy-image-target` element in the `cli-config.yml` is used instead of the `repository` and `tag` elements in the `chart/values.yml` file.
-To deploy to {{site.data.keyword.Bluemix}} specifically, set the configuration element `ibm-cluster` to the name of the Kubernetes cluster you have created in {{site.data.keyword.Bluemix}} as described in the [Tutorial: Creating clusters](/docs/containers/cs_tutorials.html#cs_cluster_tutorial).
+To deploy your application on Kubernetes, you must either specify the `deploy-target` as `container` in the `cli-config.yml` or use the parameter `-t container`.

-For more information on provisioning, configuring, and deploying to a Kubernetes cluster, see the [Deploy a scalable web application on Kubernetes](/docs/tutorials/scalable-webapp-kubernetes.html#deploy-a-scalable-web-application-on-kubernetes) tutorial.
+Other parameters needed to configure Kubernetes deployment can also be specified in the `cli-config.yml` as seen below or by using command line arguments.
+If you do not define these in the `cli-config.yml`, you then must deploy with the parameter `-t container` and you will be prompted for all of the other values.

 ```
     chart-path: "chart/myapplication"